farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 # Licencing

-Charge is released under Creative Commons Attribution [CC-BY](https://creativecommons.org/licenses/by/4.0/).
+The Charge SRD is released under Creative Commons Attribution [CC-BY](https://creativecommons.org/licenses/by/4.0/).

-That means that if you want to make a game using or inspired by this game, you just need to give us attribution for our work.
+That means that if you want to make a game using or based by this game, you just need to give us attribution for our work.

 Because Charge is based off Blades in the Dark, you would also need to include attribution to the creators of this game as well.

 To do so, copy the text below in your own game and things should be good to go.